-Preference to In-State Residents Preference is given to applicants who are Indiana residents and to applicants who complete the majority of applicable course work at a public college or university in Indiana.
-Each program's admissions committee may have more restrictive policies.
+Preference to In-State Residents Most spots available each academic year are reserved to applicants who complete the majority of applicable course work at a public college or university in Indiana.
+Each program's admissions committee may set aside up to 20% of the incoming class for out-of-state residents.
+Some programs have more restrictive policies.
 Please see each program's admission section for more details.